 Many patients who are morbidly obese have tried to lose weight through diet change and exercise.
 But some patients are different, and even major lifestyle changes haven't worked.
 Bariatric surgery can be particularly effective because it decreases the amount of food a patient can intake or reduces the amount the body can absorb or metabolize.
-The result of these procedures and continued support is that, over time, patients can lose up to 50-60% of their excess body weight over 3-5 years from Lap-Band® gastric banding surgery and up to 60-80% over one year with gastric bypass surgery.
+The result of these procedures and continued support is that, over time, patients can lose up to 60-80% of their excess body weight over one year with gastric bypass surgery.

 Does your bariatric program strictly adhere to rules for patient selection?

 Yes.
 Before any surgery is considered, our experts evaluate each patient and make determinations for surgery based on their weight, health, diet, history of attempted weight loss, commitment and psychological factors as determined by the American Society of Bariatric Surgery.
 All patients must go through this multidisciplinary approach.
 Click to learn more about Who is a Candidate?

 Is your facility and staff dedicated to bariatric care?